Meteg: Usage

-Meteg is primarily used in Biblical Hebrew to mark secondary stress and vowel length.

-Meteg is also sometimes used in Biblical Hebrew to mark a long vowel.
-While short and long vowels are largely allophonic, they are not always predictable from spelling, e.g. 'and they saw' vs. 'and they feared'.
-Meteg's indication of length also indirectly indicates that a following shva is vocal, as in the previous case.
-This may distinguish qamatz gadol and qatan, e.g. 'she guarded' vs. 'guard (volitive)'.
+Meteg is primarily used in Biblical Hebrew to mark secondary stress and sometimes to mark a vowel as long.
+While short and long vowels are largely allophonic, there are minimal pairs in which the presence or absence of meteg can make a difference: compare e.g. יִֽרְאוּ yīrəʔū 'they fear' (from the root ירא; also spelled יִירְאוּ) with יִרְאוּ yirʔū 'they see' (from the root ראי).
+Meteg may also serve to distinguish between qamatz gadol and qatan, e.g. שָֽׁמְרָה šāmərā 'she guarded' vs. שׇׁמְרָה šomrā 'guard!' (masculine singular volitive).

 In modern usage meteg is only used in liturgical contexts and dictionaries.
 Siddurim and dictionaries may use meteg to mark primary stress, often only for non-final stress, since the majority of Hebrew words have final stress.

 Appearance and placement

 Its form is a vertical bar placed either to the left, the right, or in the middle of the niqqud (diacritics for vowels or cantillation) under a consonant.
-It is identical in appearance to silluq and is unified with it in Unicode.
+It is identical in appearance to silluq (which is used only on the last word of a verse and is not omitted even for final stress) and is unified with it in Unicode.

 Meteg differs from other Hebrew diacritics in that its placement is not totally fixed.
 While meteg is usually placed to the left of a vowel, some texts place it to the right, and some place it in the middle of hataf vowels.
 The Rabbinic Bible of 1524–25 always shifts meteg to the left, while the Aleppo Codex and Leningrad Codex are not consistent in meteg placement.

 The different placements of meteg are subgrouped relatively to its order with surrounding vowel points occurring below letters before or after it and are summarized in the table below.
 Three types of metegs are generally considered, with the left meteg being the most common case for simple vowels (however there's some rare cases where this group must be subdivided according to the placement of cantillation accents), and the medial meteg occurring only (but most frequently) with (composite) hataf vowels.